celer-pkg/test-conf/README.md

 # README

-This a config repo for buildenv.
+This a test config repo for celer, you need to create your own config repo for your project.